elHornair/seb-release/README.md

   an internal server, Vercel will not be needed anymore.
 * Security: storing the authentication token in the browsers Local Storage might or might not have unwanted security implications.
 For the POC we decided to accept that.
 For a production application, this should be looked into further.
+* For a good mobile experience, it was important for the main actions to be sticky (meaning that they shouldn't scroll, when the main content is scrolling).
+Because the three sticky elements (main header, table actions, table caption) are situated in three different contexts, it was quite tricky to make the application behave that way.
+Make sure you fully understand how it works, before attempting to change any of it.
+See `Institutions.vue` for further information.
+* Screen reader noise vs. information: the order of the table actions (`aside`) and the table itself (`main`) is inverted with CSS.
+The reason for this is that we want the actions to visually appear before the table.
+For a11y reasons however, we want them to appear logically (that is in the DOM) after the table itself, because the table is the important content, and we don't want screen reader / keyboard users to have to go through all table actions before reaching the table.
+As a consequence of that, one can't directly tab to the table form the table actions (even though the optics indicate that).
+We discussed the possibility to add a hidden link "go to main content" after the table actions, but refrained from it for now, because this creates more "noise" for screen readers.
+Keep in mind, that power users can reach the main content via landmarks, headings and the skip link shortcuts at any time.
+The dilemma between having "too much noise" for power users and "not enough information" for less experience users appeared in many cases throughout the POC.
+We tried to find a fair balance, by deciding on a case by case basis.
+An example of "the noisy way" is the inline actions menu: here we added more information, because it's crucial for less experienced users to know that the menu targets this particular row.
+Power users that know this already can interrupt the screen reader and move on to the next element or open the menu right away.

 ## Sources